-The liability of owners and occupiers of property will vary depending on the legal rules and principles in place in the state where the premises liability injury occurred.
-In some states, the court will focus on the status of the injured visitor in determining the liability of the owner or occupier.
+Please be aware that liability is determined by the laws and procedures of the state in which the injury occurred.
+In some states, the court will focus on the status of the injured visitor in determining liability.
 In other states, the focus will be on the condition of the property and the activities of both the owner and visitor.
-(Note: an occupier or possessor of land, such as an apartment tenant, is treated in the same manner as a landowner in many situations.)
+It's also important to remember that the person occupying a property, such as an apartment tenant, is treated in the same manner as a landowner in many situations.

-Condition of the Property and Nature of Activities
+Condition of the Property and Actions of the Owner and Visitor

 In states where consideration is given to the condition of the property and the activities of the owner and visitor, a uniform standard of care is applied to both invitees and licensees.
-This uniform standard requires the exercise of reasonable care for the safety of the visitor, other than a trespasser.
-In order to satisfy the reasonableness standard owed to invitees and/or licensees, an owner has a continuing duty to inspect the property in order to identify dangerous conditions and either repair them or post warnings as appropriate.
-An owner can be found liable if he or she has knowledge of a dangerous condition, fails to take reasonable steps to fix that condition (or warn visitors), and a visitor suffers an injury as a result.
+This uniform standard requires the exercise of reasonable care for the safety of any visitor, except trespassers.

 Determining whether the standard of reasonableness required by an owner toward licensees (and in some states, both licensees and invitees) has been met requires an examination of numerous factors including: